DataTransfer: Neural network based interpolation across non-nested meshes: Neural network based interpolation

-Data transfer between unmatched meshes arises frequently in scientific computing.
-A typical instance occurs in time-dependent simulations with adaptive discretizations, where the solution from one step must be carried over to the mesh at the next in order to advance the computation.
-The demand becomes particularly critical in multiphysics problems, as different fields are often discretized separately and must exchange data to maintain consistent coupling.
-Traditional finite element interpolation relies on mesh-based procedures that require explicit geometric information.
-Alternatively, reformulating the task as a regression problem over scattered spatial data yields a continuous surrogate model, which not only approximates the finite element solution but also enables pointwise evaluation without reference to mesh connectivity.
-The discussion begins with a mathematical formulation of the interpolation task.
+Data transfer between unstructured and non-nested meshes is a prevalent challenge in scientific computing.
+A typical example arises in time-dependent simulations with adaptive finite element discretizations, where the solution at the previous time step must be transferred to the mesh employed at the current time step to continue the computation.
+This issue is even more pronounced in multiphysics problems, where different physical fields are discretized with the finite element spaces associated with an independently mesh, and require data exchange to ensure consistent coupling.
+Traditional interpolation approaches address this task primarily through mesh-dependent procedures that demand explicit geometric and topological information about the meshes.
+This dependence motivates an alternative perspective: by reformulating the transfer problem as a data-driven regression problem over scattered spatial samples, a global surrogate model for the underlying field can be constructed.
+Such a surrogate not only approximates the field accurately but also supports pointwise evaluation without recourse to mesh connectivity.
+In the present work, this interpolation task is formulated within a finite element framework.
+A practical challenge in this context stems from two aspects: first, the non-uniform distribution of sample points inherited from adaptive meshes, where dense clusters of points appear in locally refined regions while other areas remain sparsely sampled; second, the intricate spatial structures of finite element approximations, which require the interpolation method to capture fine-grained features without introducing spurious oscillations.
+These factors collectively determine the need for a robust interpolation approach that can adapt to diverse mesh topologies and data distributions.
+We begin with a precise mathematical formulation of the problem.